Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 8 - Is There Concern for Limited Water Resources.md

 ## Answer to Each:

 - **Big Idea 9.4** - the human activities that are affecting the availability, quality and distribution of Earth's water are increased population growth, recreational use, and agriculture use
 - **Big Idea 7.3** - Water is considered a limited resource in these two examples as it can't be replenished.
 With ground water, once all of that water has been drained, it can't be replenished with more ground water.
-With surface water
+With surface water, once it dries out or is all used, it can't come back, and left in its place will be a drought.
+- **Big Idea 5.2**  - In each of the examples, ecosystems and humans are negatively impacted, as living organisms need water to survive and thrive on Earth
+- **Big Idea 1.1** - Two potential solutions for each of the two examples are as follows:
+	- *Ground water* -